Glen and Randa

 Glen and Randa is a 1971 American post-apocalyptic science fiction drama film directed by Jim McBride.
 It was co-written by McBride, Lorenzo Mans and Rudy Wurlitzer.
-McBride made the film for $480,000 with an obscure cast including Steven Curry, Shelley Plimpton, Woodrow Chambliss and Gary Goodrow.
+McBride made the film for $480,000 with an obscure cast including Steve Curry, Shelley Plimpton, Woodrow Chambliss and Gary Goodrow.

 Synopsis

-Decades after a nuclear war has devastated the earth and left the survivors as scavengers, a young couple named Glen and Randa, who come from a close knit tribe in a rural area, set out to discover the remains of the world that came before them.
+Decades after a nuclear war has devastated the Earth and left the survivors as scavengers, a young couple named Glen and Randa, who come from a close knit tribe in a rural area, set out to discover the remains of the world that came before them.
 They know nothing of the outside world, except that Glen has read about and seen pictures of a great city in some old comic books and he and Randa set out to find this city.